ccastro25/Configuring_osTicket_System/README.md

 ![add user'](https://github.com/user-attachments/assets/1af56f4a-8671-4525-8f4e-9b3d3b5f0e00)

 ## Add New Help Topic
+### Help topics provide a structured way for users to classify their inquiries and for agents to manage tickets efficiently.
 1. Return to the **Admin Panel**.
 2. Navigate to the **Manage** tab.
 3. Select **Help Topics**.